-- 20. A number of requests and demands had been made to [the Respondent] regarding the liquidator's accounts and the liquidator's bond.
-There was inordinate and inexcusable delay on the part of [the Respondent] in finalising the liquidation.
+- 20. A number of requests and demands had been made to Mr. Krause regarding the liquidator's accounts and the liquidator's bond.
+There was inordinate and inexcusable delay on the part of Mr. Krause in finalising the liquidation.
 The repeated demands and requests were not met.
-The OR took out a summons on 1st August 2002 ("the 2002 Application") upon which the Honourable Madam [Justice K] made an Order compelling [the Respondent] to submit to the OR reply to queries, and liquidator's accounts and to provide security to the satisfaction of the OR within a certain timeframe.
-[The Respondent] then promptly filed an affidavit and undertook to ensure all returns would be submitted within 2 weeks.
-Notwithstanding the Order and the undertaking, [the Respondent] did not give any reply to the audit queries and failed to comply with the Order.
-Only a few accounts were submitted by [the Respondent]; however, no reply was given by him upon further format checking queries. - 21.
-There had not only been non-compliance of the Order made by the Honourable Madam [Justice K] and continuous breaches of sections 195 and 203 of the Companies Ordinance, [the Respondent] had also failed to report to the OR during the liquidation process and to answer queries raised by the OR relating to outstanding investigations, outstanding assets to be recovered/realised, outstanding matters to be settled and the distribution of dividends. - 22.
-By reason of the lack of response from [the Respondent], the OR took out yet another summons on 22 December 2005 ("the 2005 Application").
-It was heard again by the Honourable Madam [Justice K].
-Adjournments were sought by [the Respondent] to 6, 10 and 31 March.
-On 30 March 2006, a bundle of documents were submitted to the OR including a Revised Statements of

-Accounts for the period from 29 January 2000 to 29 January 2004 and a Final Report to the creditors.
+The OR took out a summons on In August 2002 ("the 2002 Application") upon which the Honourable Madam Justice Kwan made an Order compelling Mr. Krause to submit to the OR reply to queries, and liquidator's accounts and to provide security to the satisfaction of the OR within a certain timeframe.
+Mr. Krause then promptly filed an affidavit and undertook to ensure all returns would be submitted within 2 weeks.
+Notwithstanding the Order and the undertaking, Mr. Krause did not give any reply to the audit queries and failed to comply with the Order.
+Only a few accounts were submitted by Mr. Krause; however, no reply was given by him upon further format checking queries. - 21.
+There had not only been non-compliance of the Order made by the Honourable Madam Justice Kwan and continuous breaches of sections 195 and 203 of the Companies Ordinance, Mr. Krause had also failed to report to the OR during the liquidation process and to answer queries raised by the OR relating to outstanding investigations, outstanding assets to be recovered/realised, outstanding matters to be settled and the distribution of dividends. - 22.
+By reason of the lack of response from Mr. Krause, the OR took out yet another summons on 22 December 2005 ("the 2005 Application").
+It was heard again by the Honourable Madam Justice Kwan.
+Adjournments were sought by Mr. Krause to 6, 10 and 31 March.
+On 30 March 2006, a bundle of documents were submitted to the OR including a Revised Statements of Accounts for the period from 29 January 2000 to 29 January 2004 and a Final Report to the creditors.
 However, the said documents did not address the queries raised by the OR Queries of the OR remained unanswered and accounts from 29 January 2004 onwards remained outstanding.